HappyStoic/PythonBotnet/README.md

 # PythonBotnet (C&C)

 Simple Command and Control (C&C) botnet written asynchronously using asyncio in Python3.7.
-Communication is implemented using websockets.
+Communication is implemented using unencrypted websockets.

 ### Features